How to Re-Use Old Potting Soil

-Can you re-use old potting soil from empty planters?
+Can you reuse old potting soil from empty planters?
 The short answer is yes, sometimes.
 However, you’ll need to follow a few tips to ensure your new plants are happy and healthy.

-We needed potting soil for our planters and some elderberry transplants, so we wanted to make use of this old soil.
-It seemed a waste to just throw it away and spend money on new potting soil.
-But, we also knew that we couldn’t just use the soil as is.
-We took a few key steps to restore and replenish the old potting soil and we were good to go.
+It seemed a waste to throw it away and spend money on new potting soil.
+But we also knew that we couldn’t just use the soil as is.
+We took key steps to restore and replenish the old potting soil, and we were good to go.

 How should you use old potting soil?